TheNoswad/sc-wiki/home.md

 **Animals** • **Resources** • **Clothing** • **Electrics** • **Food** • **Blocks** • **Items** • **Modding** • **Technical Information**

-Browse by sidebar or jump into the [Recipedia](Recipedia) to discover everything you can craft and build.
+Browse by sidebar or jump into the [Recipaedia](Recipaedia/Recipaedia) to discover everything you can craft and build.

 ---